o3de/o3de.org/content/docs/userguide/apply-effect-group-at-position-node.md

 ---
-description: ' Use the Apply Effect Group at Position node in the &ALYlong; &script-canvas;
-  editor to apply an effect group file. '
+description: ' Use the Apply Effect Group at Position node in the Amazon Lumberyard Script Canvas editor to apply an effect group file. '
 title: Apply Effect Group At Position
 ---